buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

 Currently, during the `export` phase, the `<layers>/launch.toml` from each buildpack are aggregated to produce a combined processes list "such that process types from later buildpacks override identical process types from earlier buildpacks" ([spec](https://github.com/buildpacks/spec/blob/main/buildpack.md#process-3)).

 In line with the existing philosophy, this RFC proposes that the `default-process` type from later buildpacks should override any `default-process` types from earlier buildpacks UNLESS `override = false`.
 The user-provided `-process-type` flag would override any default process type contributed by buildpacks.

+Buildpacks should not be able to declare a process type as the default if it is not a process type that they define (see [edge cases](#edge-cases)).
+Additionally, if a buildpack attempts to redefine a process type that is declared as the default by an earlier buildpack, the default designation should be cleared unless explicitly set by the later buildpack.

 # Drawbacks
 [drawbacks]: #drawbacks